NIVANorge/Mobius2/docs/index.md

 ## The framework for fast and flexible biogeochemical modelling

-**(This is a construction site.
-We apologize for the temporary inconvenience)**

-Mobius2 is a modelling framework for biogeochemical models.
-It allows you to model such things as transport of and processes of nutrients and contaminants in e.g. catchments, rivers, lakes and ocean basins.
-The framework allows you to couple modules for many different modular components into a single integrated model.
-It also makes it easy to modify or write new modules.
+Mobius2 is a modelling framework for biogeochemical and water quality models.
+It allows researchers to easily create new models that run fast and are user friendly.

+The framework allows you to model such things as hydrology, and transport and processes of nutrients and contaminants in catchments, rivers, lakes and ocean basins.
+It allows you to compose modules for many different components into a single integrated model.

 See how to quickly [get started](gettingstarted/gettingstarted.html).

 ## Existing models

-The Mobius2 framework comes with several [existing modules and models](existingmodels/existingmodels.html) that can be used directly or modified to accomodate new research questions.
-These include
+The Mobius2 framework comes with several [existing modules and models](existingmodels/existingmodels.html) that can be used directly or modified to accomodate other processes, different data availability, or new research questions.
 - The [Simply family](existingmodels/simply.html) is a family of catchment models building on the hydrology model SimplyQ.
 Modules for nutrients and contaminants exist.
 - [EasyLake](existingmodels/easylake.html) is a simple 2-box lake model that is intended for inclusion into a larger catcment model.
 It predicts residence time, temperature and ice in the lake, and has modules for nutrients retention and contaminants.
 - [NIVAFjord](existingmodels/nivafjord.html) is a 1-dimensional layered basin model that can be used to model e.g. fjords, lagoons and lakes.
 It has biochemistry modules for nutrients, phytoplankton and sediments.
+The above models can be coupled to one another in a larger transport network.

 ## Support infrastructure

 Any model created in Mobius2 can be run from the graphical user interface [MobiView2](mobiviewdocs/mobiview.html) and in the [mobipy](mobipydocs/mobipy.html) python package.
 This allows model creators and users to interact with the models in powerful and user friendly ways.
+This includes different kinds of plots, uncertainty and sensitivity analysis.

 ![MobiView2](img/mobiview_front.png)